 And here’s another great stat.
 Out of the approximately 25,000 passenger planes that travel every day, 15,000 of them are leased out by the postal service in order to book freight space for cargo shipping via air freight.
 Expensive?
 Maybe.
 But efficient as well.

 Speaking of freight, there are a ton of freight forwarders out there looking to skim money off of expensive shipping costs.
 Finding a fast and cheap freight quote is tough, but we have seen an increasing number of online options for freight quotes, as well as a slew of freight guides for interested freight readers.
+(For information on donating your car to charity, check it out here).

 As for the types of freight that is stored on planes, it can range from anything including hardware, food, medicine, and even flowers.